kaleidawave/ezno/checker/specification/specification.md

 }
 ```

-- Function is expected to return U but returned T
+- Cannot return T because the function is expected to return U

 #### Use of generics in function body